-Traditional analytics focuses on describing the past or predicting the future, but generative AI goes much further: it can create new content based on data.
+Traditional analytics focuses on describing the past or predicting the future, but generative AI analytics goes much further: it can create new content based on data.
 In practice, this means that when a user asks a question in natural language (for example, "Why did sales drop in May?"), GenAI can automatically formulate the necessary query, retrieve the right data, perform data processing, and produce a clear text summary, recommendation, or visualization of the results.

 Limitations of traditional dashboards